boxboat/github-cloud-native-workshop/lab-codespaces.md

 **Step 2: Access our app**

 Our app is now running, and it's available to us because Codespaces automatically forwards the ports from the `dotnet run` command.
-A popup should appear, and we can click on 'Open in Browser' to get to our app.
-If you don't see a popup, you can visit `https://localhost:7258` in your web browser.
+Click on the PORTS tab of the console window, then hover over the Local Address for the Application.
+This is https in a dev environment oddness, so that's why we have to do this.
+Click the globe to open this URL in the browser.

 You are now at the Swagger API documentation.
 Expand some endpoints and try them out.